-How Do FM's Implement Change in Traditional Workspace
+How Do Facility Managers Implement Change in the Traditional Workspace

 The traditional office building, with corner offices and cubicles, is fading in many industries.
 In the traditional office, around 80% of space was reserved for individuals, with the remaining space used for shared spaces like conference rooms.
 The ratios are evolving toward a more 50-50 breakdown between individual and collaborative space.

 Why?
 For one thing, less office space is required in many industries, as more employees telecommute or work while on the road.
 For another, many companies have benefited from more open, flexible workspace, and many younger workers prefer them.
 In some companies up to half of the desks are unoccupied, despite having been assigned.
 Overall, up to one-quarter of employees work outside the office at any given time, so unused space is an unnecessary operating expense.

 But turning a traditional office arrangement into a collaborative work environment is a challenge, to say the least.
 Not only must space be reallocated, but, sometimes deeply entrenched attitudes about what an office space should be must be modified.
 If you’re a facilities manager, you’re faced with both organizational and physical space challenges when your company transitions to a collaborative work environment, including figuring out which mix of spaces is right for your organization.

 The key to reducing unused space (and the costs that go along with it) and developing a successful collaborative workspace is being mindful of company culture and individual worker needs.